 As a member of the Civic Chamber of the Russian Federation from 2006 to 2014, Vladimir Potanin headed the Commissions working to develop charity, philanthropy and volunteerism, and to develop philanthropy and legislation of not-for-profit organizations.
 Under his stewardship, the Commissions have formulated a number of proposals to significantly improve the legislative framework for charitable work in Russia, namely: the Federal law on endowment funds and their use by not-for-profit organizations, developed by the Commission together with the Ministry of Social and Economic Development, and which came into force in 2007; amendments to the Tax Code on the activity of not-for-profit organizations and philanthropy in general; and changes to the Law on Advertisement that have created favorable conditions for socially-minded advertisement.

-In December 2009, Vladimir Potanin received the Order of St. Anna, 2nd class for service to his country and the Russian Orthodox Church.
+Was honored by the Russian Imperial House with the Order of St. Anna, 2nd class for service to his country and the Russian Orthodox Church.